Understanding Relieving Letters, Notice Periods, and Employee Transitions

 mail8013

 But you need to have your HR process in place to get this process completed on time.
-Moreover, the "Mr/Ms Responsible" (for this activity) would have to be quite proactive and assertive to get the deliverables in time, since it would require a lot of coordination with the different departments/Finance-Accounts/etc. It's an excellent HR practice (since it would speak very high about the organization's excellence and professionalism) but it has to be driven from the top and that's where the role of the HR Head comes into play.
+Moreover, the "Mr/Ms Responsible" (for this activity) would have to be quite proactive and assertive to get the deliverables in time, since it would require a lot of coordination with different departments/Finance-Accounts/etc. It's an excellent HR practice (since it would speak very highly about the organization's excellence and professionalism) but it has to be driven from the top and that's where the role of the HR Head comes into play.

-Best Regards, A.B.
+Best Regards,

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute